testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 ### New errors reported

-Since there are two new rules enabled in presets (`no-wait-for-empty-callback` and `prefer-screen-queries`), and v4 also fixes a lot of issues, you might find new errors reported in your codebase.
+Since v4 also fixes a lot of issues and detect invalid usages in a more consistent way, you might find new errors reported in your codebase.
 Just be aware of this when migrating to v4.

-### `recommended` preset has been renamed
+### `recommended` Shareable Config has been renamed

-If you were using `recommended` preset, it has been renamed to `dom` so you'll need to update it in your ESLint config file:
+If you were using `recommended` Shareable Config, it has been renamed to `dom` so you'll need to update it in your ESLint config file:

 ```diff
 {